isomerpages/nhg-ohrpp/_conducting-research/Minimum Training Requirements/Overview of Minimum Training Requirements.md

 </li>
 </ul>
 <p></p>
-<p><strong>Note:&nbsp;For Investigators and study team members from NHG partner institutions, please refer to the respective Research Institution (RI) HBR minimum training requirements.</strong>
+<p><strong>Note:&nbsp;For Investigators and study team members from NHG Health partner institutions, please refer to the respective Research Institution (RI) HBR minimum training requirements.</strong>
 </p>
 <p>The SingHealth CIRB requirements will apply to staff from SingHealth and
 partner institutions who are involved in cross-cluster studies that are